 The curriculum statement also clearly states that the FET must be a continuation of the GET band.
 Both SO 4 and 5 refer to the use of electronic accounting software packages.

-Within the context of the syllabus it is therefore a requirement that learners are exposed to a computerised programme, wherever possible.
+Within the context of the syllabus it is therefore a requirement that learners are exposed to a computerised program, wherever possible.
 Accounting is very much a life skills subject where schools should not only be teaching learners to pass the grade 12 exam, but also to give them basic skills to provide them the opportunity to take their place in the economy.
 Within the business world it is virtually essential that employees have the necessary computer skills.
 The present system utilised in the classroom, namely manual accounting, must be enhanced so as to ensure that learners are provided the relevant skills.

 Schools will receive Sage Pastel certification emphasising credibility as a certified provider of Sage Pastel school training.